 2 Wash and drain the mixed red fruits and whizz them to a purée in a blender or food processor.

-3 Heat half of the fruit purée with the sugars and spices then add the gelatine (squeezing first any excess water).
+3 Heat half of the fruit purée with the sugars and cinnamon then add the gelatine (squeezing first any excess water).
 Mix in the rest of the purée and the crème fraîche then pour into demi-sphere silicone moulds (I poured into 5 half-sphere moulds, right to the top).

-4 Set aside to cool then chill in the fridge for at least 3 hours to set.
+4 Set aside to cool then chill in the fridge for 3-4 hours to set.

-5 When ready to serve, quickly run the bottom of the moulds under the tap of hot water then upturn them directly onto each plate (I do this with the help of a pastry scraper).
+5 When ready to serve, quickly run the bottom of the moulds under the hot water tap then upturn them directly onto each plate (I do this with the help of a pastry scraper).

 Serve with white chocolate, rose and orange blossom mousse.

 It went down a treat with a mellow sexy red wine.
-You think I’m joking but this Sexy bottle is Portuguese wine and, as it implies, it makes the toes curl.
-But to be The sexiest Valentine this weekend, the best plan is to make your own home-made macarons.
-Just saying.
+You think I’m joking but this Sexy bottle is Portuguese wine.
+But to be THE sexiest and perfect Valentine this weekend, make your own home-made macarons.